Exhibitions

 –

-Climb into the four-wheel-drive and embark on a 1000km road trip through Western Australia’s spectacular Kimberley landscape.
+Hop into a four-wheel drive and embark on a 1000km road trip through Western Australia’s breathtaking Kimberley landscape.
 Visit the Story Place Gallery on the Mezzanine Level for our latest kids’ exhibition.

 Dates